SonyaMoisset/Pluralsight_Training/README.md

 - React.js: Getting Started by Samer Buna
 - Play by Play: React and Falcor with Brian Holt by Brian Holt and Geoffrey Grosenbach
 - React Fundamentals by Liam McLennan
+- React and Flux for Angular Developers by Tony Alicea

 ## Meteor
 - Meteor.js Fundamentals for Single Page Applications by John Sonmez